thomluther/ha-anker-solix/INFO.md

 ```
 If those errors occur during setup or reload of the configuration entry, you may see your configuration entry flagged with error `429: Too many requests`.
 Upon such errors, some or all entities may become unknown, unavailable or show stale data until further Api requests are permitted.
 To avoid hitting the request limit, starting with release 2.5.5 a new endpoint throttling capability was implemented to the Api client session.
 A default endpoint limit of 10 will be used for the throttle, which can be adjusted as required.
 With release 2.5.7 the throttling is no longer activate for each endpoint, but activated only upon first `429: Too many requests` error.
 This avoids throttling loops for endpoints that may have a higher limit.
 Setting the endpoint limit to 0 will disable and reset the active throttling and provide the former client session behavior.

-**Note:**
+> [!NOTE]

-In order to avoid that potential endpoint throttling loops occurs during (re)load of the configuration or re-activation of the Api refresh switch, while doing the initial data poll for entity creation, the initial poll of energy details is now deferred to the next data refresh cycle.
+> In order to avoid that potential endpoint throttling loops occurs during (re)load of the configuration or re-activation of the Api refresh switch, while doing the initial data poll for entity creation, the initial poll of energy details is now deferred to the next data refresh cycle.
 This ensures fast configuration (re)loads and avoids that this process may be elongated for minute(s).
 This change however has the disadvantage, that energy entity creation will be delayed by one or more minutes. **So be calm and allow the integration a few minutes after restart or Api refresh re-activation to poll initial energy data and create or reactivate the corresponding entities.**

-**Important:**
+> [!IMPORTANT]

-The endpoint limit throttle is applied only for a single Api session.
+> The endpoint limit throttle is applied only for a single Api session.
 Other Api clients may query the same endpoints within same minute and therefore the integration may still exceed the endpoint limit.
 If you create multiple Anker configuration hub entries, you need to distribute the allowed endpoint limit (10) accordingly across all hub entries since their Api requests can run in parallel.
 Another client like your Anker app using another account will contribute to the limit as well if that is connected to the cloud through your same router IP address.

 Due to the enforced Anker Cloud Api endpoint limit, it is recommended to exclude the energy categories from your hub configuration entry if you want to avoid such request errors or the throttling delays, which aim to avoid exceeding the endpoint limit for larger or multiple systems configurations.
 The daily energy entities require by far the most queries to the same endpoint, and therefore may cause one or more minute throttle delays for data refreshes even in small system configurations.
 Furthermore, all energy statistic entities are excluded from new configuration entries per default.
 They may increase the required Api requests significantly as shown in the discussion post [Api request overview](https://github.com/thomluther/ha-anker-solix/discussions/32).
 Desired energy statistics can be re-enabled by removing them from the exclusion list in the configuration options.